adamhovorka/tbge/README.md

 Credits
 -------

-The background image for the demo page is from <www.premiumpixels.com/freebies/>
+The background image for the demo page is from [Premium Pixels][premium].

 If you recognize where the demo sprites are from, I commend you.

+[premium]: www.premiumpixels.com/freebies/